aroesec/crabs/README.md

 # crabs
-A webserver built in Rust.
+A webserver built in Rust for educational purposes.